 The interdisciplinary team of Cadre is our team of clinical and non-clinical leaders and supporters within the Warrior Transition Unit (WTU) that work cohesively to help wounded, ill and injured Soldiers focus on their recovery, rehabilitation and reintegration.
-Cadre members provide support and guidance to Soldiers and their Families in developing the Soldier’s Comprehensive Transition Plan (CTP) and play a positive and active role throughout the Soldier’s transition plan.
+Cadre members provide support and guidance to Soldiers and their Families in developing the Soldier’s Comprehensive Transition Plan (CTP) and play a positive and active role throughout the Soldier’s transition.
 The needs of each Soldier drive the makeup of his/her Cadre, which includes, but is not limited to the following:

 The Triad of Care refers to the Primary Care Manager (PCM), Nurse Case Manager (NCM) and Squad Leader (SL)/Platoon Sergeant (PSG) that is assigned to a specific WTU Soldier.
 The PCM plans, directs and oversees the care.
 The NCM coordinates the care.
 The SL/PSG leads the Soldier, enabling him/her to comply with CTP requirements.
 The PCM, NCM and SL/PSG are responsible for ensuring all members of the WTU team operate synergistically and the team’s efforts all work towards the benefit of the Soldier.

 The squad leader or platoon sergeant serves as the first line supervisor to the Soldier and the link to Command.
 The SL/PSG is responsible for facilitating the resolution of administrative issues and helps guide the Soldier through the WTU process, while enforcing military standards.
 Download the Squad Leader fact sheet for more information.
 Specific responsibilities include:

 The primary care manager evaluates the Soldier’s holistic medical requirements and plans, directs and oversees all Soldier care during his/her time in the WTU.
 The PCM’s responsibility to the Soldier continues until the Soldier exits the WTU, and includes ensuring a seamless medical handoff to the Soldier’s VA care provider or other successor primary care provider.
 Specific responsibilities include: